 Ocean cleanup efforts will also be needed to collect at least some of what we have already thrown away.
 There is a huge landfill island in the Pacific, and other similar accumulations of plastic.

-As such, cleaning up the oceans should only be seen as a "useful transition effort" on the way to a circular plastics economy.
+As such, ocean cleanup should only be considered a “useful transition effort” on the road to a circular plastic economy.
 The priority, the report reiterates, is to prevent further pollution.

-At a time of global economic recovery, with governments committed to providing economic stimulus for the ecological transition, the world has an opportunity to address the plastics economy like never before.
-If this impulse also goes in the direction of reducing marine plastics, the report concludes, perhaps we will succeed.
+At a time of global economic recovery, with governments committed to providing economic stimulus for the ecological transition, the world has the opportunity to address the plastic economy like never before.
+If this impulse also goes in the direction of reducing marine plastic, the report concludes, perhaps we will succeed.